 Here's the basic gear, a simple handline fishing rig for trolling offshore...

 Just 100 feet (30m) of 300lb main line, a snap swivel and a further 20 feet (7m) of 300lb leader attached to a skirted trolling lure.

 You won't be able to tie secure knots in this heavy line; only crimped connections will hold under load.

 Note that the trolling weight on the main line is optional - only use it if the lure skips along the surface and refuses to submerge.
 For best results the lure should 'swim' a few feet below the surface, but should break the surface every few seconds before submerging again.

 Look for the bubble trail streaming out from the lure.
 This is the sign of a good, fish-catching lure as it's this that creates 'noise' in the water and attracts the fish to your lure.

 Whatever type of trolling lure you use for handline fishing, remember to check it now and again to remove any flotsam it may have picked up, redeploy it and await the arrival of Neptune's bounty.

 Artwork by Andrew Simpson

 This is an essential addition to any trolling handline.
-It acts as a shock absorber, and will prevent the fish from tearing itself free of the hook when it first realises it's in a spot of bother.
+The 'snubber' is the bungee cord; it acts as a shock absorber and will prevent the fish from tearing itself free of the hook when it first realises it's in a spot of bother.
 It also lets you know when you've got a fish.
 If it's fully extended, get pulling!